Date: Wednesday, January 20, 2021

-Location: West front of the U.S. Capitol Building (Outdoor event)
+Location: West Lawn of the U.S. Capitol Building (Outdoor event)

 Weather: January is traditionally one of the coldest months in our nation's Capital.
 Since the festivities take place outside, make sure to dress accordingly.